Gradient MSP Inc Terms and Conditions

 5.2 Restrictions.
 Customer shall not (and shall not allow any third party to): (a) modify, translate, reverse engineer, decompile, disassemble, or create derivative works based on the Service except to the extent that enforcement is prohibited by applicable law notwithstanding a contractual provision to the contrary; (b) circumvent any user limits or other timing or use restrictions that are built into the Service; (c) remove any proprietary notices, labels, or marks from the Service or User Guide; (d) frame or mirror any content forming part of the Service; or (e) access the Service in order to (i) build a competitive product or service, or (ii) copy any ideas, features, functions or graphics of the Service.

-5.3 Customer Data.
-As between Gradient and Customer, Customer exclusively owns all rights, title, and interest in and to all Customer Data.
+5.3 Customer Data and Integrated Data.
+As between Gradient and Customer, Customer exclusively owns all rights, title, and interest in and to all Customer Data and Integrated Data.
 Customer Data is deemed Customer’s Confidential Information under this Agreement.
-Gradient shall not access Customer's User accounts, including Customer Data, except to respond to service or technical problems or at Customer's request or as necessary for the operation of the Service or billing.
+Gradient shall not access Customer's User accounts except to respond to service or technical problems or at Customer's request or as necessary for the operation of the Service or billing.
 Customer hereby grants Gradient a non-exclusive, non-transferable (except in connection with the permitted assignment of this Agreement), irrevocable, worldwide, royalty-free, fully paid-up license for the Term (and for thirty (30) days thereafter) to process, store and otherwise use the Customer Data as reasonably required to provide the Service.
 Gradient may create aggregated or anonymized statistical analytics, data and machine learnings arising from Customer’s and its User’s use of the Service and Customer Data processed through the Service (“Aggregated Data”), which Aggregated Data shall not include any underlying Customer Data, nor shall it otherwise be capable of referencing back to Customer or its Users.
 As between Customer and Gradient, Gradient shall own all rights to such Aggregated Statistics free from encumbrance.

 5.4 Suggestions.
 Gradient shall have a royalty-free, worldwide, transferable, sublicensable, irrevocable, perpetual, unrestricted license to use or incorporate into the Service and/or any other products or services any suggestions, enhancement requests, recommendations or other feedback provided by Customer or its Users relating to the Service.

 6.1 Definition of Confidential Information.
-As used herein, “Confidential Information” means all confidential and proprietary information of a party (the “Disclosing Party”) disclosed to the other party (the “Receiving Party”), whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure, including the terms and conditions of this Agreement (including pricing and other terms reflected in all Order Forms hereunder), the Customer Data, the Service, business and marketing plans, technology and technical information, product designs, and business processes.
+As used herein, “Confidential Information” means all confidential and proprietary information of a party (the “Disclosing Party”) disclosed to the other party (the “Receiving Party”), whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure, including the terms and conditions of this Agreement (including pricing and other terms reflected in all Order Confirmations hereunder), the Customer Data, the Service, business and marketing plans, technology and technical information, product designs, and business processes.
 Confidential Information shall not include any information that: (i) is or becomes generally known to the public without breach of any obligation owed to the Disclosing Party; (ii) was known to the Receiving Party prior to its disclosure by the Disclosing Party without breach of any obligation owed to the Disclosing Party; (iii) was independently developed by the Receiving Party without breach of any obligation owed to the Disclosing Party; or (iv) is received from a third party without breach of any obligation owed to the Disclosing Party.